MMChandler/cuddleFish/README.md

 capabilities.
 The project at this point is a simple secure text chat applet.

 To run the program you have to first run the server file, then run two or more instances of the applet file.
-The program can handle multiple threads, and will display the ciphertext in the console window.
+The program can handle multiple threads, and will display the cipher text in the console window.
 You type in one applet, and it encrypts your text and displays it in any other open applet, yet is secure in transit.